Monday, 11 November 2013

 A Phoenix Park Nocturne

-By the time Joyce wrote Finnegans Wake, his eyesight was so bad that his daylight had become twilight, and he needed to wear a white jacket to reflect what light there was onto his paper (left).
+When it comes to describing dusk and nightfall, nobody can beat James Joyce.
+Dusks run through all of Joyce's books, beginning with his 1905 short story, 'Araby' ('the space of sky above us was the colour of ever-changing violet and towards it the amps of the street lifted their feeble lanterns').
+By the time he wrote Finnegans Wake, Joyce's eyesight was so bad that his daylight had become twilight, and he needed to wear a white jacket to reflect what light there was onto his paper.
 You can't help finding this growing blindness in the book's dusks ('my sights are swimming thicker on me by the shadows of this place' 215.09).

 Dusks can be found on pages 158 ('Ah dew!
 It was so duusk that the tears of night began to fall') and 213-6 ('Look, look, the dusk is growing!').
 But my favourite is the description of night falling in the children's games chapter, on pages 244-6, which Joyce wrote in 1932.